 Step 3: Upload Your Document

-The next step would be uploading your documents that need notarization.
-Remember that the document that needs notarization is not signed beforehand.
-Most of the people signed the document, which was later rejected by the notary.
+The next step is to upload your documents that need notarization.
+Remember that the document to be notarized is not signed beforehand.
+Most of the people signed the document, which the notary later rejected.
 Online notarization is the process by which the notary ensures that the document is signed by the correct person.
 Thus, ensure the document (USPS Form 1583) is not presigned.

-Next, you need to insert your government-issued ID Card, like the Driver licenses, State ID card, passport, or other cards, for ID Verification.
+Next, you need to insert your government-issued ID, such as a driver’s license, State ID card, passport, or other ID card, for ID Verification.
 Once the ID is verified, you need to answer a few questions for the Knowledge-Based Authentication.
-This is one of the important steps to check the identity of the signer.
+This is one of the important steps in verifying the signer’s identity.
 Once this is completed, you will move to the next step.

 Step 5: Meet the Licensed Online Notary Public